shanecelis/bevy_minibuffer/README.md

 command.

 For fun these tape acts have sound effects of an analog tape deck if the "fun" feature for bevy_minibuffer is enabled.
 It is off by default.
+Click on the movie above to hear the sounds.

 # Features
 - "async" makes `MinibufferAsync` available.